parsevalbtc/libbitcoin-system-wiki/C---Integer-Division-Unraveled.md

 Sometimes the most trivial coding tasks can be unexpectedly challenging.
 In working with Python equivalence I found it necessary to implement floored signed integer modulo in C++.

 A quick stop at Stack Overflow shows how confounding this can be.
 There are several different approaches, most of which either do not support signed operators, cause overflows, throw exceptions, or just don't work.
 Even the "accepted" answers are flawed in such ways, with large numbers of upvotes.
 So I decided to just figure it out myself.

-The objectives are:
+## Objectives

 * Provide ceilinged `\` and `%` functions, for all integer types.
 * Maintain the failure behavior of native operators ( `x / 0` and `x % 0`)
 * Maintain overflow behavior of native operators.
 * Avoid all unnecessary computation.

+## Analysis

 The key is to understand the nature of the native operators.
 Division is actually a challenging subject.
 Programming languages implement it in [different ways](https://en.wikipedia.org/wiki/Modulo_operation).
 Python actually [changed the behavior](https://www.python.org/dev/peps/pep-0238/) of `\` and `%` in a minor version release!
 This of course led to additional scrutiny in the original Python equivalence task.